bagdonas/protok/README.md

 ```

-Protok can output requests in one of the two ways:
+Protok can output requests in one of the two formats:

+Parsed JSON object
 ```js
   //if we will send f.e. '{"operation":"message","body":"test"}\r\n'
   pt.on('json', function(data) {